 Each student will be selected to work on a project that is funded through a specific source, outlined below.
 Please visit the links below for more information about the research and faculty involved with each center or institute.
 You do not need to apply for specific funding, but if you have a preference to work with a particular area or certain faculty funded by the centers or institutes listed, please note this in your research statement.
 Applicants are considered for all projects based on interest selected in the online application.

 The Center for Nanoscale Systems (CNS) at Harvard is a node of the NNCI, a network of nanotechnology user facilities.
 Areas of current exploration at CNS include photonics and optical computing, biomimetics, low-temperature physics, graphene and other 2-D materials, diamond-based nanoscale sensors and computing elements, photovoltaics, fuel cells, energy storage, and many more.

 The Wyss Institute for Biologically Inspired Engineering aims to discover the engineering principles that Nature uses to build living things and to harnesses these insights to create biologically inspired materials and devices that will revolutionize healthcare and create a more sustainable world.
-Each Wyss Core Faculty can host 1 REU student.
+See the list of Wyss Core Faculty who can possibly host an REU student.

 Many of our participating faculty have other opportunities in related areas such as alternative energy, bioengineering, and computer science.
 Please specify your research interest on your application.